jasmitte/Underwater_Image_Enhancement/README.md

 #### Network Architectures (Based on Zero-UMSIE)

-The An_Enhanced paper references these network structures, which are detailed in the Zero-UMSIE framework:
+The network structures are detailed in the Zero-UMSIE framework:

 *   **J-Net (Scene Radiance Estimation Network):**
     - 5 convolutional layers (3×3 kernels, 64 channels each)